Stelian Dobrescu & Ana-Maria Grigoriu

 Ste: We’d say no, but it actually is.
 We’d also say yes, but it’s influenced as much by things from elsewhere around the world as it is by stuff going on around us.
 We are pretty convinced that for a while now we’ve been part of a global design market.
 Well, you could even say that it’s a global people market, free from governments and concerned but not limited by local restraints.

 There’s no doubt that you can see Romania in us.
-There’s some stuff that can be pretty hard to understand from outside – from slav squat to why we’re good on foreign construction sites.
+There’s some stuff that can be pretty hard to understand from outside – from slav squat to why we’re good on foreign construction sites and know how to negotiate change orders.
 We’ve also had a communist government – which sucked in pretty much every possible way – we’re the lucky ones that got to live after that.
 And even if that was a while ago, you can still see it in people.

 Getting back to JUG, the magazine is international and we haven’t set a local agenda for it.
 It’s more about a way of looking at things than a place.